Court dress: Pakistan

 After independence, in Pakistan, the courts have continued to uphold the pre-independence (British-Raj traditions) of lawyers wearing white shirt and black coat, trouser and tie.
-However, in the 1980s, judges modified their dress to do away with wigs and to allowed (optional) the usage of a black sherwani, a long traditional Pakistani coat worn over a white shalwar and qamiz (trousers and shirt).
+However, in the 1980s, judges modified their dress to do away with wigs and allowed (optional) the usage of a black sherwani, a long traditional Pakistani coat worn over a white shalwar and qamiz (trousers and shirt).

 In Pakistan, the dress code for lawyers or legal practitioners varies with the season.
 During the winter months, a formal black suit and tie are worn.
 During the hot summer months, white shirt and trousers and a white neck band may be worn.
 In addition, judges wear a black robe over their other garments.
 Wigs are no longer worn.
 Dress codes are rigorously enforced within the Superior Courts of the country.

 Sri Lanka

-In Sri Lanka, the British tradition of court dress had been adopted and practiced until reforms of the legal system took place in the 1970s, and much of the ceremonial and formal court dress worn by judges and lawyers was replaced with black business suits.
+In Sri Lanka, the British tradition of court dress had been adopted and practised until reforms of the legal system took place in the 1970s, and much of the ceremonial and formal court dress worn by judges and lawyers was replaced with black business suits.
 However, the old traditions were revived in the 1980s with many elements of the traditional court dress being used today.
 Both judges and counsel dress in white and black, white shirt, black coat, tie and trousers for men and white sarees for women.